 Matthew 2:3-6

 Yesterday we read about the Magi from the East, who, upon noticing the first Christmas star ornamenting the night sky, set out on a journey to seek the Messiah and worship Him.
-In stark contrast, here we read that when King Herod and “all Jerusalem” heard about Jesus’ birth, they were “disturbed.”
+In stark contrast, today read that when King Herod and “all Jerusalem” heard about Jesus’ birth, they were disturbed.

 Disturbed!
-A big word that in its original Greek can mean agitated, stirred-up, troubled and afraid.
+In the original Greek that word can mean agitated, stirred-up, troubled and afraid.

 Isn’t it interesting that you don’t have to look far to see the same wide spectrum of responses to Jesus’ birth today?
-You may not even have to look past your own family to see such different reactions to Jesus.
+You may not even have to look past your own family or group of friends to see such different reactions to Jesus.

-And yet, nobody could argue with Micah’s prophecy, written some 700 years earlier (Micah 5).
+And yet, nobody could argue with Micah’s prophecy, written some 700 years earlier.
 Herod demanded answers, and a voice from the past echoed truth down long corridors of time.
-Maybe if Herod had not been so worried about losing his status, his position, his rule, his perceived control, he might’ve noticed something sweetly significant in that last prophetic sentence.
+Maybe if Herod had not been so worried about losing his status, his position, his perceived control, he might have noticed something sweetly significant in that last prophetic sentence.

 “’…a ruler who will shepherd my people Israel.’”